splunk/public-o11y-docs/admin/authentication/SSO/sso.rst

 1. Go to :guilabel:`Settings` then select :guilabel:`General Settings`.

-2. In the :guilabel:`Team Management` section, check the :guilabel:`Set a Default Role for SSO Login` check box, then select a role from the drop-down list.
+2. In the :guilabel:`User Management` section, set a default role for SSO login by selecting a role from the drop-down list.
+The drop-down list defaults to the :guilabel:`power` role.
 The role you select becomes the role of any new user logging in through an SSO service.
 You can return to :guilabel:`General Settings` and update the default role for SSO login at any time.

 .. _multiple-integrations-sso: